On Benfen

 What Benfen Actually Means

 It's hard to translate.
-The closest approximation is "doing what you're supposed to do," but that's too thin.
+The closest approximation is "do what you're supposed to do, and firmly refuse what you shouldn't" — but even that feels too thin.

 Duan Yongping's definition: doing the right thing, and doing things right.

 Two sentences, but each has layers.
 "Doing the right thing" means: when you discover something is wrong, stop immediately — no matter how much you've already put in, no matter how much it costs your ego.
 Because the moment you confirm the mistake, stopping is always the cheapest it will ever be.
+Doing the right thing is about strategy, principle, and direction.
+Get the direction wrong, and no amount of effort matters.
 "Doing things right" means: once the direction is set, execute with integrity and focus.
 No cutting corners.
+Of course you'll make mistakes along the way — but if the direction is right, mistakes can be corrected.
+They don't have to become disasters.

 There's a dimension of Benfen that rarely gets mentioned: it's a mirror you hold up to yourself, not a stick you use on others.
 Duan Yongping has said explicitly — using Benfen to judge other people is inappropriate.
 It's not a moral weapon.
 It's a personal compass.